|

 coast live oak, ascends some long steep stairs past a few picnic tables,

-of grass beneath coast live oak.
+freckling patches of grass beneath coast live oak.
 The narrow path winds uphill through

 shaded woods of California bay and hazelnut.
-When Northridge Trail emerges
+When North Ridge Trail emerges

 from the woods on the northernmost flank of the island, enjoy views north

-the hillsides.
-At 0.9 mile, turn left onto a fire road for a few feet,
+across Raccoon Strait to the Tiburon peninsula.
+At 0.9 mile, North Ridge Trail meets the fire road.
+Turn left onto fire road for a few feet,

-then veer right, continuing on Northridge Trail.
+then veer right, continuing on North Ridge Trail.
 After one last foray

 through chaparral, the path, still ascending easily, takes a long tour